René Moncada

 René Moncada (also René IATBA or simply René; born 1943) is a South American-born artist living in the United States of America.
 He is best known for a series of murals undertaken in New York City's SoHo neighborhood between the late-1970s to early-1990s which spelled out the proclamation I AM THE BEST ARTIST René.
 He is also separately known for controversial artwork such as Sex and Violence, which depicts a cross with a vagina at its center, and as an outspoken opponent of censorship in the arts.
-His art was known to be sexually suggestive which made Rene a some-time target of anti-pornographic groups over the years as seen with the Mott's Apple Juice piece.
+His art was known to be sexually suggestive which made René an occasional target of anti-pornographic groups over the years as seen with the Mott's Apple Juice piece.

 Biography

 Early life

 René Moncada was born in Colombia.
 At the age of four he was brought to Caracas, Venezuela, by his father, a newspaper reporter.

 René speaks openly about his upbringing in a poor family.

 The dichotomy of being the son of a very religious mother and an atheist father would inform René's views throughout his life.

 Ultimately, René states, his father's influence would shape his own intellect, instilling an inquisitive nature and inclination to question authority.